 Primes: So true—and yet, we spend our whole lives accumulating ghosts to live with…

-It feels odd to be discussing adolescent love like an outsider (confession: I’ve only ceased to be a teen less than 3 months ago), but chasing “ghosts” sounds about right.
+It feels odd to be discussing adolescent love like an outsider when I only ceased to be a teen less than 3 months ago, but chasing “ghosts” sounds about right.
 Frightening, alien, stimulating and impermanent.
 You’re not completely unaware of its elusiveness, but want to be in chase anyways.

 Primes: Hmm, I’m not going to say how long ago it was since I was a teenager!
 Or a twenties-ager for that matter…

 Re-watching this episode, it’s funny to see it start with Ryuji and Taiga in fictional horror stories (a movie and dreams); then they try to create a horror story in real life by scaring Minori, but it’s in order to get her to fall in love with Ryuji; and finally the episode ends with the two of them in their own real-life horror story, as ghostly, sea-weedy things appear in their beds and poltergeists begin hammering on the door and wall!
 Is love a horror story?
 Or can it appear to be one if we read it incorrectly?